ccoutant/dwarf-locations/chapter2-diffs.md

     the top two stack elements and interprets the top element as an unsigned bit offset from the least significant bit end and the other as a register number identifying the register from which to extract the value.
 If the extracted value is smaller than the size of the generic type, it is zero extended.

+    [ttye: There are a number of problems with this definition.
+It is not needed with locations on the stack.
+It gets the register number from the stack so it can be runtime computed: all other register operations use a literal.
+Is it really needed to runtime compute this?
+Not sure when a compiler would ever need to use this ability.
+The offset is defined in terms of the least significant bit.
+This has the same problems as DW_OP_bit_piece and is not helpful for architectures that support multiple endianess.
+Using the storage bank ordering defined by the architecture provides full flexibility.
+Since this was added as part of DWARF 6, would advocate to remove it from the final version in a separate issue.]

 ## <span class="del">2.5.2.4</span> 3.5 Arithmetic and Logical Operations